-Final admission into the program is contingent upon submission to the New Hampshire Department of Education's passing Basic Academic Skill Assessment Scores (see page 3 for more information) and criminal background check.
-It is highly recommended that these requirements be completed before submission of your application.
-If these requirements are not met by the first day of class of the senior year fall semester, official acceptance into the program will not be granted.
+Final admission into the program is contingent upon submission to the New Hampshire Department of Education's passing Basic Academic Skill Assessment Scores (BASA; see page 4 for more information) and criminal background check.
+It is highly recommended that the BASA requirements be completed before submission of your application.
+Information about the background criminal background check process will be provided to candidates when initial decisions about program acceptance are granted.
+If both requirements are not met by the first day of class of the senior year fall semester, acceptance will not be granted.